-- 1. DPIRD will finalise the Albany and Esperance Aquaculture Development Zones. - 2.
-DPIRD will explore opportunities to establish new aquaculture development zones along the west and south coasts of the State (including coastal land-based systems). - 3.
+- 1. DPIRD will finalise the South Coast Aquaculture Development Zone. - 2.
+DPIRD will explore opportunities to establish new aquaculture development zones along the west coast and south coast of the State (including coastal land-based systems). - 3.
 DPIRD will continue to liaise with the Commonwealth to progress the legislative changes to enable aquaculture in Commonwealth waters. - 4.
 DPIRD is undertaking a project to identify areas of WA coastal waters suitable primarily for marine finfish aquaculture and coastal land-based systems.
 The outcome is to develop an interactive map available to the public, which identifies prospective sites based on specific criteria inputted into a GIS model.